 Figure 2 – Relationship between MPAs, “other area-based conservation measures,” wider seascape and an ecosystem approach to management.
 The pan-Arctic MPA network is composed of spatial measures (both MPAs and some “other effective area-based conservation measures”).
 Not every spatial management measure is part of the MPA network, as not all contribute to MPA network goals and objectives.
+Other management practices, such as industry guidelines and codes of practice, and an ecosystem approach to management, help conserve the marine environment and support many of the objectives of the Pan-Arctic MPA Network.

-Arctic State Approaches to Design and Management of MPAs and MPA Networks
+Arctic Approaches to Design and Management of MPAs and MPA Networks

-Arctic State Approaches
+Arctic State’s Approaches

 The eight Arctic States involved in development of this framework for a pan-Arctic MPA network have taken a variety of approaches to design and management of their MPAs and MPA networks.
 The regional information used to generate these statistics is summarized in Table 2 and Figure 3.